Denis Zvizdić

 Denis Zvizdić (born 9 June 1964) is a Bosnian politician who served as Chairman of the Council of Ministers of Bosnia and Herzegovina from 2015 to 2019.
-He has been serving as member of the national House of Representatives since 2019.
-He also served as Premier of Sarajevo Canton from 2003 to 2006.
+He has been serving as member of the national House of Representatives since 2018.
+He also served as Prime Minister of Sarajevo Canton from 2003 to 2006.

 Zvidzić was a prominent figure of the Party of Democratic Action, until he left it in 2021 to join the People and Justice party.

 Early life and education

 Zvizdić was born on 9 June 1964 in Sarajevo.
 He studied at the Faculty of Architecture of the University of Sarajevo, where he earned a PhD and in 2007 became a professor of architecture.

 Early career

 Zvizdić had worked at the Ministry for Environment and Construction of the Republic of Bosnia and Herzegovina and of the Federation of Bosnia and Herzegovina (FBiH), as well as for the Unioninvest Sarajevo Company prior to his political career.
-He was also Co-Director of the National Action Plan for Protection of Environment.
+He was also co-director of the National Action Plan for Protection of Environment.